 Intermediary Bank (HSBC) BIC is MIDLGB22.

-You can't use your savings account to send or receive a SWIFT payment — you'll need to use your current account.
+You can't use your savings account to send or receive a SWIFT payment unless advised by one of our teams — you'll need to use your current account.

-- Select the plus (+) next to your account.
+- Choose the plus (+) next to your account

 Get in touch if you need more help